Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (d) At the bottom of the valley when $v=\sqrt{Rg}$

-Solution: In physics, weightlessness is when the object loses contact with the surface.
-In this situation, the normal force becomes zero.
-At the hills, the normal force is up, and the weight force is downward.
-Taking up as positive and applying Newton's second law, the net force, which is equal to the centripetal force, at the top of hills is written as \begin{gather*} mg-F_N=\frac{mv^2}{R} \\\\\Rightarrow F_N=mg-\frac{mv^2}{R}\end{gather*} Similarly, at the bottom of the valley, the net force is \begin{gather*} F_N-mg=\frac{mv^2}{R} \\\\\Rightarrow F_N=mg+\frac{mv^2}{R}\end{gather*} Keep in mind that the centripetal force is always toward the center of the circle, for this reason at the hills is down and at the valleys is up.
+Solution: In physics, weightlessness occurs when the object loses contact with the surface, resulting in the normal force becoming zero.
+At the top of the hill, the normal force is upward, while the weight force is downward.
+Taking upward as positive and applying Newton's second law, the net force, which is equal to the centripetal force, at the top of the hills is given by: \begin{gather*} mg-F_N=\frac{mv^2}{R} \\\\\Rightarrow F_N=mg-\frac{mv^2}{R}\end{gather*} Similarly, at the bottom of the valley, the net force is: \begin{gather*} F_N-mg=\frac{mv^2}{R} \\\\\Rightarrow F_N=mg+\frac{mv^2}{R}\end{gather*} Keep in mind that the centripetal force is always directed toward the center of the circle; hence, at the hills it is downward, and at the valleys it is upward.

 Problem (11): A car is traveling along a curved path of radius $r$ at a constant speed $v$ as shown below.
 What is the apparent weight of the driver at the bottom of the curved path?